RetellAI/retell-custom-llm-node-demo/README.md

 You should see a fowarding address like `https://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`, and you are going to take the hostname `dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`, prepend it with `wss://`, postpend with
-`/llm-websocket` to create the url to use in the [dashboard](https://beta.retellai.com/dashboard) to create a new agent.
+`/llm-websocket` (the route setup to handle LLM websocket connection in the code) to create the url to use in the [dashboard](https://beta.retellai.com/dashboard) to create a new agent.
 Now the agent you created should connect with your localhost.

 The custom LLM URL would look like